MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 To use the Fixed Version distribution mode:

-1. Download the Fixed Version of the WebView2 Runtime from [Download the WebView2 Runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2#download-section),<!-- temp keep /en-us, delete it later when omitting it ends up at right url --> as a package.
+1. Download the Fixed Version of the WebView2 Runtime from [Download the WebView2 Runtime](https://developer.microsoft.com/microsoft-edge/webview2#download-section), as a package.

    The most-patched version of the latest and second-latest major releases are available for download at this site.
 Keep an archived copy of any versions you need.